Writing Learning Outcomes

-Georgian College Program Learning Outcomes (PLOs) and Course Learning Outcomes (CLOs) are introduced with similar stems that state the graduate or student “will have reliably demonstrated the ability to…” Consequently, learning outcomes need to start with observable action verbs (reflecting knowledge, skills or attitudes) at the appropriate level (credential, semester, or course sequence), followed by the context of performance.
+Georgian College PLOs, VLOs, and CLOs are introduced with similar stems that state the graduate or student “will have reliably demonstrated the ability to…” Consequently, learning outcomes need to start with observable action verbs (reflecting knowledge, skills or attitudes) at the appropriate level (credential, semester, or course sequence), followed by the context of performance and criteria for measuring that performance.

 Consider the following examples: